Measure pageviews

 Whenever someone loads a page of your website or their browser history state is changed by the active site, an enhanced measurement event called page_view is sent from your website to Google Analytics.
 Since the event is sent automatically, you don't need to send pageview data to Analytics manually.

 However, when you want to manually control how pageviews are sent (e.g. single-page applications or infinite scrolling), you can disable pageviews and then manually send them from your website.
-This article describes the default pageview behavior and then how to send your own pageviews manually.
+Learn how to Measure single-page applications.

 For information about how to measure screenviews on a mobile app, see Measure screenviews instead.